kubedb/installer/charts/kubedb-community/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.
 ## Configuration

-The following table lists the configurable parameters of the `kubedb` chart and their default values.
+The following table lists the configurable parameters of the `kubedb-community` chart and their default values.

 |               Parameter               |                                                                                                                                                                                  Description                                                                                                                                                                                  |                                Default                                |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------|